Vice-Provost (Students)

 Priorities

-• Provide leadership in the continued implementation of sexual violence recommendations brought forward in the report, Responding to sexual violence, harassment and discrimination at the University of Manitoba: A path forward (PDF)
+• Ensuring the continued implementation of sexual violence recommendations brought forward in the report, Responding to sexual violence, harassment and discrimination at the University of Manitoba: A path forward

 Student Affairs reporting units